abetsvik/abetsvik/README.md

 - 👋 Hi, I’m @abetsvik
-- 👀 I’m interested in using advanced data analytics methods for biotech and clinical research, particularly in microbiome science, nutritional science, and personalized medicine.
+- 👀 I’m interested in using advanced data analytics methods for biotech and pharmaceutical research, particularly in predictive learning and computational biology.
-- 🌱 I’m currently studying Epidemiology and Applied Biostatistics at the Rutgers School of Public Health.
+- 🌱 I’m currently studying Epidemiology at the Rutgers School of Public Health.
 - 📫 Reach out by email to abe.tsvik@rutgers.edu

 <!---